katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 - "Delete and rebuild containers"
 - "Share a local directory from your computer to the container (pass a volume)"
 keypoints:
-- "You have now set up a docker container as a working enviroment for CMS open data and you know how to open a graphical window in it and how to pass files between you own computer and the container."
+- "You have now set up a docker container as a working enviroment for CMS open data and you know how to open a graphical window in it and how to pass files between your own computer and the container."

 ---